 A student-first approach

 With deferred tuition, all parties are focused on one common goal: drive access and make education more affordable for students.
-Why?
-Simple: 2U and universities are partial investors in this model.
-They cover EdAid’s administration fee so that students only pay the amount they defer.

 “By using deferred tuition, a university’s revenue is a direct, formulaic result of its students’ success.
 They’re saying, ‘This degree is worth X dollars, and we’re right there with you’,” Woolf explained.